karthikraja95/academic-kickstart/content/post/FSIL/index.md

 - The mixture of these features constructs Task-Adaptive Representation (TAR), facilitating incremental few-shot learning.
 - The base and novel classifier quickly adapt to the given task by utilizing TAR.

  TAR can be used in conjunction with known incremental few-shot learning methods like CVPR 2018 or NIPS 2019 and can achieve significant performance gains.
+The authors use [TapNet](https://arxiv.org/pdf/1905.06549.pdf), which is a relatively simple but effective few-shot learning method.
+TapNet utilizes meta-learned perclass reference vectors for classification in a task-adaptive projection space.

  ## Architecture Overview

 ![XtarNet: Learning to Extract Task-Adaptive Representation for Incremental Few-Shot Learning](ICML_Overview.PNG)

+> Overiew is clearly explained in the [XtarNet](https://arxiv.org/pdf/2003.08561.pdf) paper.
+Please read it for details

+## Task-Adaptive Projection for Few-Shot Learning Algorithm